HoGentTIN/linux-labos/dockerlab/assignment-containers.md

 It is important to keep a detailed lab report, not only so you can show what you've done, but also as a reference for yourself later on.
 Write a complete transcript of the commands that you execute, the resulting output in the terminal, with screenshots when it's relevant.
 Don't take screenshots of terminal text!
 Use Markdown fenced code blocks and copy/paste the text itself.

-Add the most common commands that you need to manage Docker in your [cheat sheet](../report/cheat-sheet.md)!
+Add the most common commands that you need to manage Docker in a cheat sheet!

 ## Learning goals

 After completing this assignment, you should have basic understanding on how to work with Docker: managing containers, container images, volumes, and using Docker Compose to set up reproducible, multi-container environments.

-## 1.1 Set up the lab environment
+## 8.4.2.1 Set up the lab environment

 Go to the `dockerlab` directory and start the Vagrant environment: